-Emergency Services - Pamela Rawson reported there were 29 ambulance runs and no fire calls since the beginning of the month.
+Emergency Services - Pamela Rawson reported there were 29 ambulance runs in February and no fire calls.

 Emergency Preparedness - no report

 Park & Recreation - Igor Zaremba reported:

 - The seasonal rink manager position has yet to be filled. - The outdoor rink is getting plenty of use. - The pavilion at the park needs to be looked at before it falls over.